Ohio Valley Leadership

 Judy Weaver is a compassionate and accomplished healthcare leader with over 38 years of experience in all facets of healthcare services, management, supervision, administrative duties, finances, direct patient care and public relations.

 Judy joined Acuity Healthcare in 2007.
 She currently serves a dual role as the Vice President of Service Innovation Support/Chief Clinical Officer and the Interim Chief Executive Office for Acuity Specialty Hospital of Ohio Valley.

 Prior to joining Acuity Healthcare she served as the Chief Executive Officer and Chief Operating Officer for Kindred Healthcare.
 She has also served as the Director of Nursing for Vencor Hospital; Project Coordinator, Allegheny General Hospital and Nurse Manager, Medical Intensive Care Unit Allegheny General Hospital.
-Judy holds a Bachelor of Science in Nursing from California University of University of Pennsylvania, Executive MBA from Madison University.
+Judy holds a Bachelor of Science in Nursing from California University of the University of Pennsylvania and an Executive MBA from Madison University.

 Chief Operating Officer/Administrator